softsideoftech/content/pages/alignment-and-buyin.md

 His resistance to my initiative had was mostly from the pain of feeling diminished.
 His issues with Scrum were only reminders of that pain.

 I sense now that there was another way.
-I way I could have respected everyone and not leave anyone behind.
+A way I could have respected everyone and not leave anyone behind.

 It feels like my ideals of management are breaking down for me.
 In my experience, the point of a _**manager**_ has been to get groups of people to fulfill the desires of a select few.